Penn-Harris-Madison is pleased to be able to offer enrollment to non-resident students on a limited basis.

 For the 2017-18 school year, P-H-M only accepted applications for children who were entering kindergarten

 (age 5 before September 1, 2017) or second grade in the 2017- 2018 school year.

 In addition, P-H-M had seven spots each available for first and third grade at Madison Elementary School.
 Applications for first and third grades were not accepted at any other P-H-M school for the 2017-18 school year.

 If P-H-M receives more applications than we can place, a lottery will be held.
 Pursuant to Indiana Code 20-26-11-32(j), applications may be denied if, during the twelve (12) months preceding the submission of the application, the student has been suspended for ten (10) or more school days, or suspended or expelled for (1) possession of a firearm, deadly weapon, or a device; (2) causing physical injury to a student, a school employee, or a visitor to the school; or (3) a violation of the school corporation's drug or alcohol rules.
 For purposes of computing the number of days of suspension, student discipline received from a teacher pursuant to Indiana Code 20-33-8-25(b)(7) shall be included in the calculation of the number of school days the student has been suspended.

-Parents will be notified in writing of their students’ acceptance and placement by the end of May 2017
+Parents were notified in writing of their students’ acceptance and placement by the end of May 2017

 *Please note that an offer to enroll a non-resident student may be withdrawn if the parent fails to complete the student registration process before June 7, 2017.

 Additional notes about non-resident eligibility:

 Applications will be accepted only for those grade levels with posted openings and only within the stated application timeframe.

 The family must reside within the state of Indiana (Michigan residents are not eligible)